wp-plugins/custom-metadata/readme.txt

 * Improved styling of rendered fields
 * Ability Pass in attributes for built-in fields (e.g. class, data-*, etc.)
-* Additional field types
+* Additional field types (multi-select, upload, rich-text, etc.)
-* Limit or exclude groups and fields for specific ids (e.g. show only on post id = 145)
+* Limit or exclude groups and fields using a custom callback
 * Autosave support for fields on post types
 * Option to enqueue scripts and styles
 * Client- and server-side validation support